nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 1 - On-grid
 ~~~~~~~~~~~

-we have to explicitly specify the size and spacing of the grid, by the
+We have to explicitly specify the size and spacing of the grid, by the
 number or rows *m* and columns *n* as well as the extent (layer size).
 The grid spacing i then determined from these, and *n*\ x\ *m* elements
 are arranged symmetrically.
 Note that we can also specify a center to